Waterford Airport: Facilities

-Waterford Airport has four check-in desks, an information desk, two boarding gates and two baggage carousels.
-The airport has two hundred car-parking spaces.
-Free WiFi is available within the airport terminal.
+As of 2010, Waterford Airport had four check-in desks, an information desk, two boarding gates and two baggage carousels.
+The airport has 200 car-parking spaces.
 There are two snack bars in the airport: one before security and one in the departures hall.
-There are also car rental services, a taxi service rank, First Aid, Baby/Parent Room, and Disabled Access/Facilities.
+There are also first-aid facilities, a baby/parent room and disabled access facilities.

 Airlines and destinations

-As of October 2025, Waterford Airport has no scheduled commercial passenger flights.

-It is primarily used for training purposes by Waterford Aero Club and AFTA.
+As of 2026, Waterford Airport has no scheduled commercial passenger flights.
+It is primarily used for training purposes by Waterford Aero Club and the Atlantic Flight Training Academy (AFTA).
+The Irish Coast Guard also has a base at the airport.